-The Craftsmen Industrial division focuses in highly engineered and executed specialty industrial fabrication, containerized and mobile solutions.
+The Craftsmen Industries Industrial division focuses on highly engineered and executed specialty industrial fabrication of containerized and mobile solutions.

-Our Industrial Group serves a variety of market segments including power generation and distribution, water treatment, mobile kitchens, offices, command and control centers, military and first responder disaster management services.
-Craftsmen Industries is dedicated to building products of the highest quality, achieving and maintaining ISO 9001:2015 Certification to ensure consistent results every time we build a project for our valued clients.
+Our Industrial team serves a variety of market segments including power generation and distribution, water treatment, mobile kitchens, offices, command and control centers, military and first responder disaster management services.
+Craftsmen Industries is dedicated to building products of the highest quality, achieving and maintaining AS9100D and ISO 9001:2015 Certifications to ensure consistent results every time we build a project for our valued clients.

-Craftsmen’s team of industrial fabricators service a wide range of custom and production projects for corporations, governments, and non-profit organizations.
+Craftsmen’s team of industrial fabrication specialists service a wide range of custom and production projects for corporations, governments, and non-profit organizations.

 Projects manufactured onsite include specialty maintenance stands, a large variety of mobile implementations for the defense and aerospace industries, as well as any number of containerized solutions to restore food, medical services, power and water to areas affected by disaster.